- API fetch

 }

-block is called.
-This is especially useful when state changes need to ripple through related components.
+block runs.
+This is useful when state changes must propagate through different parts of your app.

 UI Updates